se.plan#

 Tip

-The recipe is a simple .json file. it’s meant to be shared and reused.
-To to so simply use the file selector of the recipe panel and select a recipe from your SEPAL workspace folder.
+The recipe is a simple .json file that is meant to be shared and reused.
+To do so, use the file selector of the Recipe pane and select a recipe from your SEPAL workspace folder.

 Note